absolved/birdflock/README.txt

 First, select an environment of choice using the radio buttons.
 Press '1' to Start and stop the animation.
 Press '2' to toggle the flocking behavior on and off.
-Press '3' to toggle the birds changing colors pseudorandomly along a gradient Press '4' to toggle a scattering effect that lasts for five seconds.
+Press '3' to toggle the birds changing colors pseudorandomly along a gradient.
+Press '4' to toggle a scattering effect that lasts for five seconds.
 Press '5' to toggle the line formation of the flock, like a train.